k8ssandra/k8ssandra/docs/content/en/_index.md

 Cassandra may be deployed in a number of environments.
 This includes on bare metal hosts, virtual machines, and within container platforms.
 Each deployment type has its pros and cons, but in all cases it is **_essential_** that automation be leveraged to ensure that all node are configured homogeneously and without failure.

 K8ssandra focuses on deploying Cassandra within Kubernetes.
-Kubernetes was chosen as it allows for the consumption of a common, versioned, set of APIs and tooling across multiple cloud platforms and environments.
+Kubernetes was chosen because it allows for the consumption of a common, versioned, set of APIs and tooling across multiple cloud platforms and environments.

+K8ssandra operator is a v2 feature that allows you to deploy Cassandra into multi-cluster and multi-region Kubernetes environments.
+For an introduction, see the [K8ssandra Operator]({{< relref "components/k8ssandra-operator" >}}) components topic.

 ## Why do I want K8ssandra?